couple holding hands at wedding ceremony

 If you are a United States citizen engaged to a non-citizen, you may apply for a K-1 visa for their entry into the United States.
-The purpose of the visa is to become married and then for them to reside here.
-If your fiancé is granted a K-1 visa, you will need to marry within 90 days of entry or they will need to leave the United States within 30 days.
+The purpose of the visa is to get married and then for them to reside here.
+If your fiancé is granted a K-1 visa, you will need to marry within 90 days of entry, or they will need to leave the United States.
 Once married, your new spouse can apply to adjust their status to become a lawful permanent resident of the United States.
 The K-1 visa leads to important immigration benefits and is often processed by the Immigrant Visa Section of United States embassies and consulates around the world.
 Many fiancé visa requests are approved.
-For legal support throught the process, contact The Law Offices of Cheryl R. David to discuss your legal matter.
+For legal support throughout the process, contact a K-1 visa lawyer from The Law Offices of Cheryl R. David to discuss your legal matter.

 Requirements for a K-1 Visa